mborgerson/wiki-export/wiki/Xbox_Memory_Unit.md

 ---------------------

 Aside from the official licensed Memory Units, some standard USB storage devices can be reformatted as Xbox Memory Unit.
-However, not all devices are compatible, so the following table gives a list of known devices:
+(It is rumored that the capacity should not exceed 4GB) However, not all devices are compatible, so the following table gives a list of known devices:

 | Product name                   | VID    | PID    | Capacity | Notes                       |
 |--------------------------------|--------|--------|----------|-----------------------------|